ActianCorp/ActianNoSQL_VOD_pkgcore/README.md

 This script was build to be used specifically for VOD, once the database process crashes generating a core file.
 It is intended to collect the core file and the dynamic libraries linked correctly in two compressed tar files.
 These tar files can be used later when debugging a core file in a machine where the core wasn't originated.

 This is an example showing how to use the pkgcore script for any core file.
-It MUST be called in the machine in the machine where the core file was generated.
+It MUST be called in the machine where the core file was generated.

 Usage:

-    ./pkgrhelcore_2015_Jun_03.sh <case# or OutputFilename> <Corefile> <PID of process | Path to Executable>
+    ./pkgcore.sh <case# or OutputFilename> <Corefile> <PID of process | Path to Executable>

 Example:

-bash-4.1$ ./pkgrhelcore_2015_Jun_03.sh cleanbe_28283 core_cleanbe_28283.28283  `oscp -r`/bin/cleanbe
+bash-4.1$ ./pkgcore.sh cleanbe_28283 core_cleanbe_28283.28283  `oscp -r`/bin/cleanbe

-Packaging RHEL 5/6 Coredump for remote debugging. pkgrhelcore.sh version 2015.06.03 11:00 PDT
+Packaging Linux Coredump for remote debugging. pkgcore.sh version 2021.07.27 11:00 PDT
 ----------------------------------------------
 Third argument appears to be Executable = /work/aperrell/build/aperrell_VOD_8.0.2/rhel6.5_gpp44_64bit-dbg/versant_root/bin/cleanbe